-Perlmutter Cancer Center, which was designated a Comprehensive Cancer Center in January by the National Cancer Institute (NCI) in recognition of its top-tier research and clinical services, is on track to perform 100 transplants this year, nearly half of them allogeneic.
-“Dr. Al-Homsi has totally transformed our blood cancer program,” says Benjamin Neel, MD, PhD, director of Perlmutter Cancer Center.
+Perlmutter Cancer Center, which is designated a Comprehensive Cancer Center by the National Cancer Institute (NCI) in recognition of its top-tier research and clinical services, is on track to perform 160 transplants in 2023, nearly half of them allogeneic.
+“Dr. Al-Homsi has totally transformed our blood cancer program,” says Benjamin G. Neel, MD, PhD, director of Perlmutter Cancer Center.

-Emblematic of that growth is a recent anonymous $75 million gift to establish the Center for Blood Cancers, which will advance clinical and research efforts focused on multiple myeloma, a cancer of the plasma cells that leaves the body susceptible to infection and fractures.
-“This generous gift will help patients with blood cancers achieve better outcomes and advance important new research,” says Robert I. Grossman, MD, the Saul J. Farber Dean and CEO of NYU Langone.
+Emblematic of that growth is an anonymous $75 million gift made in 2019 to establish the Center for Blood Cancers, which advances clinical and research efforts focused on multiple myeloma, a cancer of the plasma cells that leaves the body susceptible to infection and fractures.
+“This generous gift helps patients with blood cancers achieve better outcomes and advance important new research,” says Robert I. Grossman, MD, dean and CEO of NYU Langone.

-Perlmutter Cancer Center, recently designated a Comprehensive Cancer Center by the NCI in recognition of its top-tier research and clinical services, is on track to perform 100 blood and bone marrow transplants this year.
+Perlmutter Cancer Center, designated a Comprehensive Cancer Center by the NCI in recognition of its top-tier research and clinical services, is on track to perform 160 blood and bone marrow transplants in 2023.

 Dr. Al-Homsi has already led a major research breakthrough in transplant treatment that benefited Sebastian: a new approach to fending off graft-versus-host disease, or GvHD, a medical complication in which the grafted blood and marrow cells view the recipient’s body as foreign and begin to attack it.
 The syndrome, which affects up to 60 percent of allogeneic transplant patients, can in its acute form cause skin rashes, liver damage, and inflammation of the intestinal tract.
 To prevent or at least mitigate this potentially life-threatening complication, doctors typically administer a six-month course of powerful immunosuppressants that can cause side effects, including kidney damage.